twilco/twilco.github.io/_posts/2021-01-01-a-2020-retrospective.markdown

 After this list, I'm not really sure what will come next for Kosmonaut.
 I think it would be a fun minigame to start tackling the [Acid2 test](https://en.wikipedia.org/wiki/Acid2) and/or [some web platform tests](https://github.com/web-platform-tests/wpt).

-I've taken a break from WebKit recently to push Kosmonaut's layout rewrite across the finish line, but want to get back to it soon.
+I've taken a break from WebKit recently to push Kosmonaut's layout rewrite across the finish line, but I want to get back to it soon.
 I have been pondering about an experiment I'd like to try regarding my work in WebKit, so stay tuned for information on that — I'll be posting about it here.

 ---